JustinMorgan/StickyTableColumns/README.md

 ## Introduction

 This is a CSS and vanilla JS implementation of an HTML `table` with a "sticky" (fixed and floating) first column.
-The horizontal scrollbar starts at the second column, and the "sticky" first column stays in place as the user scrolls through the table.
+The horizontal scrollbar starts at the second column, and the "sticky" first column stays in place as the user scrolls horizontally through the table.

+Note that this is a **proof of concept,** not a general-purpose plugin.
+It will probably need some tweaks before you can use it in your project.
+I've tried to make it easy to modify if you want more features (e.g. more than one sticky column).

 ![screenshot](https://github.com/JustinMorgan/StickyTableColumns/raw/master/screencap.PNG)

 ## Why this is different from all the other "fixed table headers" implementations

 The tricky part of this is that the table's auto-stretch behavior is preserved.
-If the "sticky" cell is taller than the rest of the row, the other cells will grow to match it.
-Otherwise, the "sticky" cell will grow to match the rest of the row.
+If a sticky cell is taller than the other cells in the row, the whole row will grow to match it.
+Otherwise, the sticky cell will grow to match the rest of the row.

-There are plenty of other solutions available for the sticky-cell problem, but as far as I can tell, none of them support dynamically stretching/shrinking to fit cell content the way vanilla HTML tables do.
-This can be awkward when you don't want to hard-code the row height in advance.
+There are other solutions out there for the sticky-column problem, but as far as I can tell, none of them support dynamic row height.
+This can be a problem when you don't want to hard-code the row height in advance.

+## How to use this in your project

+- Each cell in your table must have an explicit width set in your CSS.
+This just means you need a `width` setting for `td` and `th`.
+- Include stickify.css and stickify.js in your page.
+- Tag the table(s) you want to stickify with `class="stickify"`.
+- Alternatively, you can manually run the `window.stickify` function on the tables you want to affect.

 ## What's in here

-There are only two functional pieces here, both in the `StickyTableColumns` subfolder:
+There are only two moving parts here:
 - stickify.css
 - stickify.js

-There's also a working example site in the `Example` subfolder, including a sample page and a tiny Express server that does nothing but serve it.

-## To use this in your project

-- Include stickify.css and stickify.js in your page.
-- Tag the table(s) you want to stickify with `class="stickify"`.
-- The table must have `table-layout:fixed`, so make sure you set an explicit width for `th` and `td` in your table.

-Note that **this is just a proof of concept** for the dynamic grow/shrink behavior, not a general-purpose plugin.
-It will probably need some tweaks before you can use it in your project.
-I've tried to make it easy to modify if you want more features (e.g. more than one sticky column).
+There's also an `example.html` to show you what it looks like.